M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/index.md

 ## Concepts

-* Note that your vault application will be run concurrently on all servers.
-If there are three M-Files servers in the multi-server configuration then there will be three instances of your application running.
+* Note that your vault application may be run concurrently on all servers.
+If there are three M-Files servers in the multi-server configuration then there will be up to three instances of your application running.

 * Where a user performs an action in one server (e.g. they create an object), that server will execute any reactive code such as event handlers or property calculations.